-Interactive Brokers and Questrade are good options for Canadians looking for a platform similar to ETrade with advanced features and the ability to purchase derivatives such as options and futures, you definitely want to check out Questrade and Interactive brokers as they offer low fee options to purchase many different types of investments.
+Interactive Brokers and Questrade are good options for Canadians looking for a platform similar to Charles Schwab with advanced features and the ability to purchase derivatives such as options and futures.
+Both offer low fee options to purchase many different types of investments.

 |1 cent per share|